WhitneyLampkin/devscriber/README.md

 - The tool's purpose is to make scaffolding of common development documentation easier, thus it is a scribe to developers or a dev's scribe.
 - DevScribe was the first option but DevScriber had a better ring to it and still makes sense.
     - ...a scriber is a tool used to mark materials like wood, steel, metal or plastics.
+Similarly, documentation _marks_ the code that developer's write.
 - DevScribe (DevScriber) is also a cute play on the word describe (describer).

+Also, all design credit for the DevScriber logo is due to the new [AI-powered Bing Search Engine](https://www.bing.com/search?q=Bing%20AI&showconv=1&form=MW00X7).

 ## License